flyingkukri/countexex/README.md

 ## Capabilities - What is countexex?
 Counterexample Explanation (Countexex) is a tool that allows comprehensible representations of strategies using decision trees.
 Given a probabilistic and non-deterministic system, modeled as Markov Decision Process (MDP), and a property to be checked via a model checker, we need strategies in order to resolve the non-determinism, indicating which action to take in each state.
-The strategy might act as a counterexample, providing information on how to reach an error state, or could be a synthesized strategy.
+The strategy might act as a counterexample, providing information on how to reach error states, or could be a synthesized strategy.
 Due to the nature of the system (probabilistic AND non-deterministic) those strategies easily grow very large and incomprehensible.
 Countexex implements the approach presented in [this paper](https://link.springer.com/chapter/10.1007/978-3-319-21690-4_10) to reduce the size of strategies and provide a succinct representation using decision tree learning.

 The approach is threefold:

 1. **Compute liberal, &epsilon;-optimal strategy:**
-    We allow multiple actions to be chosen for each state to give the learning algorithm more freedom.
+    We allow multiple, equally good actions to be chosen for each state to give the learning algorithm more freedom.
+Additionally, we apply a maximal end component (MEC) decomposition on the MDP.
+If a state is an exit, we only select maximal-external state-action pairs for that state.
+More information on the definitions can be found [here](https://link.springer.com/chapter/10.1007/978-3-319-21690-4_10).

 2. **Compute importance of states:**
     We simulate 10,000 runs on the MDP under the strategy and count how often each state was reached.
-This importance value determines how frequently the state will occur in the training data.
+This importance value determines how frequently the state-action pairs will occur in the training data.
 Therefore, states that do not lead to a target state get an importance value of zero, thereby reducing the amount of relevant states.

 3. **Learn a decision tree representation of the strategy:**
     In the last step, we apply a decision tree learning algorithm on the modified strategy.
 Via tuning parameters, we are able to influence the size of the resulting tree further, in order to obtain a succinct representation.